 I received this book for review courtesy of the publicist; all opinions expressed are my own.
 This post contains affiliate links; as an Amazon Associate, I earn from qualifying purchases.

 I read many of Jenkins’ other novels during my teens and I really enjoy Biblical fiction.
-And even though Paul’s story is told in Acts and he himself wrote much of the New Testament, we don’t know that much about him.
+Even though Paul’s story is told in Acts and he himself wrote much of the New Testament, we don’t know that much about him.
 So I thought it would be fascinating to see what Jenkins could dig up—or make up—about him.

 Jenkins opens the novel with Paul reflecting on stoning Stephen as he heads for Damascus.
 Then he encounters Jesus on the road and spends several days in prayer in Damascus before escaping.
 From there, fiction takes over as Paul’s horse carries him far out to the Arabian desert.
 Most of the novel takes place here, as Paul lives in a hidden early Christian community and spends his days in prayer and tentmaking.